th2-net/th2-data-services/documentation/api/interfaces.utils.converter.md

 to_datetime(timestamp: ~TimestampType) → datetime
 ```

-Converts timestamp to datetime object.
+Converts timestamp to UTC datetime object.

-If your timestamp has nanoseconds, they will be just cut (not rounding).
+If your timestamp has nanoseconds, they will be just cut (not rounded).